Round Vase, Mobach, Utrecht

 575,00

 Plateelbakkerij Zuid-Holland went on to become the biggest pottery in Gouda and made more decorative pieces than any other.
 Their high-glaze decors, in darker stylised floral decors were produced from 1900 to 1924.
-According to the year mark, this model was made in 1918 by an unkown artist, signed NN.
+According to the year mark, this model was made in 1918.

 A very small chip can be seen at the bottom of the vase, however it does not affect the balance and it cannot be spotted.